Tests: Preparation Suggestions

 Look over the subject

 List all topics sure to be a part of the test.
 List important subtopics for each.
 Survey or skim all the materials to be covered, checking those to be studied in-depth.
-Read or reread all materials not understood; use a specific purpose when reading.
-Ask questions over those ideas from different viewpoints.
-Orally recite or write answers.
-Memorize those facts or ideas most needed.
+Read or reread all materials not understood.
+Be sure to use a specific purpose when reading, such as asking questions over those ideas from different viewpoints. orally reciting or writing answers or memorizing those facts or ideas most needed.

 Make exam questions

 Develop your own exam questions to help you think actively about the material and to decide on the importance of each piece of information and how it fits into the overall scheme.
 When you test yourself on these questions, you are getting practice in taking the exam.
-Your questions may not be exactly like the professor's, they'll help you to handle the material more confidently.
+Your questions may not be exactly like the professor's but, they will help you to handle the material more confidently.
 Suggestions:

 - Write test questions when you first read the material.